 If we provide you with personal advice or recommend an insurance policy, we will, where required, give you a Statement of Advice (SOA) or a record of our advice and a Product Disclosure Statement (PDS).

 A SOA will explain our advice, including the basis for our advice and the information we have relied on.
 It also includes details about how we are paid and any relevant relationships or associations we may have which may have influenced the advice we have given.

 A PDS is produced by the insurer and is designed to give you important information on the features, benefits and risks of the policy to assist you in making an informed decision about whether to buy the product or not.

 You should read these important documents before acting on any advice we have given you.

 If you have supplied your email address to us, we will send insurance documents including this FSG, SOAs and PDS (if required) to that address unless you instruct us that you wish to receive those documents via a different method (e.g. hard copy sent to you by post).

 We are a group of Australian companies that provide general insurance broking services.
 Our services may be provided to you by one or more of the following companies in our group or an Authorised Representative of one of those companies who are collectively referred to in this FSG as ‘we’, ‘us’, ‘our’ or ‘Gallagher’:

-Our contact details are at the end of this FSG.
-If an Authorised Representative is your broker, their details will appear in the Authorised Representative Schedule appended to this document.
+Our contact details are located at the end of this FSG.
+If an Authorised Representative is your broker, their details will appear in the Authorised Representative Schedule.

-We are part of a group of Australian and international companies owned by Arthur J. Gallagher & Co (Gallagher Group).
-The Gallagher Group is one of the world’s leading providers of insurance broking and risk management services.
+We are part of a group of international companies owned by Arthur J. Gallagher & Co (Gallagher Group).
+The Gallagher Group is one of the world’s leading providers of insurance broking, risk management, and consulting services.
 The parent company, Arthur J. Gallagher & Co., was founded in the United States in 1927 and is listed on the New York Stock Exchange.